Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Anabolic Steroids

 This list provides a selection of representative trade names for various anabolic steroids.
-These drugs belong to the drug class of anabolic steroids, which are commonly used for various medical purposes.
+These drugs belong to the anabolic steroid class, commonly used for various medical purposes.
 It is important to consult with a healthcare professional before using any of these medications.